atlanhq/camelot/docs/lattice.rst

    "Kerala","23.2.2010 to 11.3.2010","9","17","1.42","3,559","2,173","855"
    "Total","","47","92","11.81","22,455","19,584","10,644"

-Lattice can also parse tables that are rotated clockwise/anti-clockwise by 90 degrees.
-Like this PDF.
-And you don't need to specify anything.
-Just the same old code.
+Lattice can also parse PDFs with tables like these that are rotated clockwise/anti-clockwise by 90 degrees.

+.. .. _these: insert link for left_rotated_table.pdf

 You can call Lattice with debug={'line', 'intersection', 'contour', 'table'}, and call `plot_geometry()` which will generate an image like the ones on this page, with the help of which you can modify various parameters.
-See :doc:`API docs <api>` for more information.
+See :doc:`API doc <api>` for more information.